Playful, yet elegant dinnerware for everyday use.

 I want you to be completely satisfied, so if you receive an item which is broken or damaged in shipping, please ship it back and once I get it back and manufacture another, I’ll ship a replacement.

 The CV and About Us pages give a little insight into my background.
 Feel free to browse through if you are interested.
 All work is handmade and hand painted by Matthew Hardwick.

 All pottery is lead free and food safe.
 Most is earthenware with lively slip coloration and a clear glaze, making the ware durable and food safe.
 Although, there is Matt’s Ware.
 Which are porcelaineous wood fired sculpted vessels that are utilitarian and as durable as the earthenware, but fired hotter to around 2300 degrees.
 Matt’s Ware is available in limited supply as each piece is fired in a friend’s wood kiln where space is uncertain and the number of firings, unknown.

 Inspiration comes from many directions.
-I try my best to be observant of the world around me, everywhere I go.
-A combination of colors or a set of patterns may end up painted on my earthenware work or certain textures may end up pounded into my Matt’s Ware.
+I try my best to observe the world around me.
+A combination of colors or a set of patterns may end up painted on my earthenware dinnerware or certain textures may be pounded into Matt’s Ware.